Sweet Potato Breakfast Bowl

 Finally, top it off with some berries, clustery banana bread granola, grain free granola or almond butter granola, coconut yogurt and extra cinnamon!

-- Once prepared, these breakfast bowl will store in the fridge for 5 days.
+Once prepared, these sweet potato breakfast bowls will store in the fridge for 5 days.
 Keep them in an air tight container for best results and reheat on the stove or in the microwave.

-- You can top these bowls with virtually anything (ok, maybe not anything), but one of my favorites is coconut yogurt.
-The Kite Hill Greek Style vanilla yogurt is the beeeeest and adds some protein to the recipe.
+What should I serve them with?
+You can top these bowls with virtually anything (ok, maybe not anything), but one of my favorites is coconut yogurt.
+The Kite Hill Greek Style vanilla yogurt is the best and adds some protein to the recipe.

 - PB & J Overnight Oats